GChristensen/enso-portable/readme.md

 #### Known Issues

-* The trigger key will not show the command line if Windows Taskbar or Windows Task Manager is under the focus (use the `capslock toggle' command to flip CAPSLOCK state if it's wrong).
+* The trigger key will not show the command line if any privileged (adminstrator) process is under the focus (use the `capslock toggle' command to flip CAPSLOCK state if it's wrong).
-Enso also may spontaneously stuck if some system event that grabs focus is triggered.
+Enso also may spontaneously stuck if some system event that grabs input is triggered.
-* &#x1F534; Some AV tools may consider `run-enso.exe' as a potentially unwanted program.
+* &#x1F534; Some security tools may consider `run-enso.exe' as a potentially unwanted program.
 These are false-positive claims since the launcher uses API needed to run other programs.

 #### Additional Commands